-- Amendments to this document can be made in special circumstances by the vice-Dean of ESHPM following discussion with the programme committee and approval by the faculty council. - 2.
+- Amendments to this document can be made in special circumstances by the vice-Dean of the School following discussion with the Examination Board and Programme Director and approval by the ESHPM Council. - 2.
 No amendments will be made that are applicable to the current academic year, unless the interests of the students are, within reason, not thereby prejudiced. - Moreover, amendments must not influence, to the detriment of the students, any other decision which has been taken with respect to a student by the Examination Board by virtue of these regulations.